ASW2100/Puzzle-Project/README.md

 # Puzzle-Project
-This code solves a colorless jigsaw project.
+This code solves a colorless jigsaw puzzle.